vytautas-abramikas/bootcamp_project_static_old/README.md

-# bootcamp-projektas
+# bootcamp_project_static_old
-## this is my first project at a bootcamp to make a functional website using a free .psd design
+## this is my first project at a bootcamp - making a static page using a free .psd design